But is a lot has changed in the past few years, most notably that PIA was acquired by Kape technologies (owners of Cyberghost).

 2. Configure your torrent client

-You’ll need to make sure you’re using one of the desktop torrent clients that fully supports SOCKS proxy peer connections.
+You’ll need to make sure you’re using one of the popular torrent clients that fully supports SOCKS proxy peer connections.
 The list includes:

 You can find complete setup instructions for ALL these torrent clients in our torrent proxy guide, but below we’ll do the setup with uTorrent because uTorrent/BitTorrent is still the world’s most popular option.